Sustainable Grazing Initiative

 - Current and past Cedar Tree grantees are encouraged to apply for this funding.

 In December 2017 the Board of the Cedar Tree Foundation awarded the first round of grants in this Initiative, with a focus on farmer-led outreach to inspire farmers and other land managers to experiment with sustainable grazing.
-The 2018 funding process is expected to begin in the spring of 2018 with a request for Letters Of Inquiry.
+The 2018 funding process is expected to begin in late June 2018 with a request for Letters Of Inquiry which will be due in early August.
+The revised geographic focus for this initiative will also be announced in late June.

 Grant awards in 2017